 In addition, faculty must adhere to guidelines for travel expenses as outlined in the travel and expense policy F1.8 found in the College's Policy Manual (see Appendix D of this Handbook).
-The College's Travel and Expense Policy is available online, both on the college's intranet and on the Faculty Resources website.
+The College's Travel and Expense Policy is available online, both on myHill and on the Faculty Resources Guide webpage.
 The policy provides information about acceptable reimbursable expenses.
-Acceptable expenses include: transportation, registration, housing and food, and workshop fees.
-Reimbursements should be submitted through the Online Request for Payment Form found on the Finance Tab in myHill.
+Acceptable expenses include transportation, registration, housing and food, and workshop fees.
+Reimbursements should be submitted through the Online Request for Payment Form found on the Accounts Payable page of the Finance section in myHill.
 When arrangements are made far enough in advance, a Request for Payment Form may be used to pay for the charges.

-B. Professional Memberships
+Professional Memberships

 A portion of the funds may be used for reimbursement for professional memberships.
-Normally the amount of the reimbursement does not exceed 30% of the total FDF in one year.
+Normally the amount of the reimbursement does not exceed 30% of the total Faculty Development Funds in one year.

-C. Lab Equipment, Books, and Research Materials
+Lab Equipment, Books, and Research Materials

-Faculty may use up to 30% of their yearly allotment for the purchase of laboratory supplies, equipment and books to be used for their research activities.
-Faculty should check with IT, the library, and other relevant departments in order to avoid duplication of resources.
-Normally, receipts for such materials should be submitted within 45 days of purchase and no later than June 1st.
+Faculty may use up to 30% of their yearly allotment for the purchase of laboratory supplies, equipment and books to be used for their research and pedagogical activities.
+Faculty should check with IT, the Library, and other relevant departments to avoid duplication of resources.
+Receipts for such materials must be submitted within 30 days of purchase.
+Receipts for purchases made in the month of June must be submitted no later than June 30.

-D. Computer Supplies or Equipment
+Computer Supplies or Equipment

-Normally, the College does not support the purchase of computer equipment or supplies with Faculty Development funds.
+Normally, the College does not support the purchase of computer equipment or supplies with Faculty Development Funds.
 All technology requests should first be requested through Information Technology (IT).
-Faculty interested in start-up funds to pilot new classroom technology can also apply for a Classroom Innovation Grant through the CTL.